santiagorodriguezbermudez/Mind-Click-Backend/README.md

 # Mind Click Backend API

 A backend API that provides you with a Mental Health Therapist Catalogue.
-Through the API you can access Users, Therapists and the list of the User's favourite therapist.
-Each Therapist and User will have information of their own.
-The API is built with RESTful API convention.
+Through the API you can access Users, Therapists, and the list of the User's favorite therapists.
+Each Therapist and User will have information on their own.
+The API is built with the RESTful API convention.

 ## Live version